Dre Campbell Farm

 As with all creatures, wasps need a supply of water.
 Therefore, a pool or birdbath will help attract these predators.

-Additionally, they feed mostly on nectar and pollen.
+Additionally, they feed primarily on nectar and pollen.
 As a result, a flower-filled patch and herb garden will also help attract them and other beneficial insects.

 Recommended plants include: